Political worries grow for UK, forecasters say

-LONDON Business investors are increasingly worried about political risks in Britain, including the outcome of a general election in May and a possible referendum on European Union (EU) membership, an economic forecasting firm said.
+LONDON Oct 19 Business investors are increasingly worried about political risks in Britain, including the outcome of a national election in May and a possible referendum on European Union (EU) membership, an economic forecasting firm said.

 In a report due to be published on Monday, EY ITEM Club predicted growth in business investment next year would slow to 5.8 percent from 9 percent in 2014.